 A criminal record, whether for a petty crime or a juvenile offense, can cause any person much difficulty when applying for a job, seeking for a house to rent or applying for a professional license.
 This is because the question of whether having been charged with a criminal offense is almost always asked by possible future employers, landlords, or other people concerned.

 To be able to legally say “No” to such questions, many of those who have actually been charged with and convicted of crimes apply for the expungement, expunction, sealing (usually applies to records of juvenile offenders) or non-disclosure of their criminal record.
-These are court orders that allow for the removal of a person’s arrest or conviction record due to the negative effects it has, or may have, in his/her life.
+These are court orders that people with records can receive with the help of an Appleton criminal lawyer that allow for the removal of a person’s arrest or conviction record due to the negative effects it has, or may have, in his/her life.

 Removal of record from computers, files and other depositories may not, however, include depositories used by the FBI, police, public officials, immigration officers and other government offices as such record may be used by authorities for certain valid purposes.